Canine Connect

 Designing Beyond Humans

-Working with dogs as users taught me to shift from verbal feedback to interpreting body language, proximity, and subtle behaviors.
+Working with non-verbal users taught me to shift from verbal feedback to interpreting body language and subtle behaviors.
 It pushed me to think beyond conventional UX patterns.

 The Value of Iteration